Gaius-Augustus/BRAKER/README.md

 ### --cores=INT

 Specifies the maximum number of cores that can be used during computation.
 BRAKER has to run some steps on a single core, others can take advantage of multiple cores.
-The optimal core number of all steps is 8.
 If you use more than 8 cores, this will not speed up all parallelized steps, in particular, the time consuming `optimize_augustus.pl` will not use more than 8 cores.
 However, if you don’t mind some cores being idle, using more than 8 cores will speed up other steps.

 ### --fungus